easybakes/easybakes/README.md

 Ctrl X, Y to save

-Create backup script.
+Create a backup script.
 This enables automatic backups for WordPress.

 ```
 nano backupscript.sh